nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/01-setup-apache-kafka/01-setup-apache-kafka-docker-container/Readme.md

   4.  `SCHEMA_REGISTRY_KAFKASTORE_CONNECTION_URL`: Defines the connection URL for **Zookeeper** instances that the **Schema Registry** will use to manage **Kafka** metadata.
   5.  `SCHEMA_REGISTRY_KAFKASTORE_BOOTSTRAP_SERVERS`: Lists the **Kafka bootstrap servers** for the **Schema Registry** to connect to.

-# 4. Web UIs for managing Apache Kafka
+# Web UIs for managing Apache Kafka

-## 4.1 Web UIs for managing Apache Kafka: UI for Apache Kafka
+## 1. UI for Apache Kafka

 - **Kafka UI** —or, as its developer **Provectus** calls it, **UI for Apache Kafka** — is a free, open source web UI that stands out for being lightweight and easy to use.

-## How to Configure Kafka UI
+## Step 1: How to Configure Kafka UI

 - [provectuslabs/kafka-ui](https://hub.docker.com/r/provectuslabs/kafka-ui) is a Free, open-source web UI to monitor and manage Apache Kafka **clusters**.
 - `kafka-ui` is an application that will give us a UI to view our **cluster**.